 2016 Sebo Series in Entrepreneurship and E-Week Activities

-E-Week is filled with a host of events including The Hatch, the Dallas-Hamilton Hall of Fame induction ceremony and the Sebo Series in Entrepreneurship.
+E-Week is filled with a host of events including The Hatch, the Hamilton Hall of Fame induction ceremony and the Sebo Series in Entrepreneurship.
 Throughout the week, alumni visit campus and speak to our students providing unique learning and networking opportunities.

 Transforming the Workplace and Economy